Millions set for crumbling New Orleans infrastructure as Gov. Edwards, Cantrell announce tourism deal

 The $17.5 million would come by delaying re-payments of $3.5 million per year over five years that the city owes the state for GO Zone payments.
 The city now will have to begin making those payments in 2026.

 House Bill 522 would increase the tax on hotel guests by 1 percentage point and raise $12 million per year.
 State Rep. Neil Abramson, D-New Orleans, is the sponsor.
-HB522 has passed the Ways and Means Committee and is awaiting action by the full House.
+HB522 has passed the Ways and Means Committee.

 A deal to raise hotel taxes to help fund infrastructure repairs in New Orleans saw a tumultuous 24 hours, with Mayor LaToya Cantrell agreeing …

 House Bill 43 would increase the tax on Airbnb and other short-term rentals by up to 6.75 percent to equalize the rate with the hotel tax rate.
 New Orleans voters would have to approve the measure, which would raise as much as $10 million per year.
-HB43 also has passed Ways and Means and is before the House.
+HB43 also has passed Ways and Means.

-Ways and Means is scheduled to take up the third piece, House Bill 589, on Monday morning.
-It would allow the Convention Center to follow through on plans to open a 1,200-room hotel on the center’s upriver side.
+Ways and Means passed the third piece, House Bill 589, on Monday morning.
+It would authorize the Convention Center to follow through on plans to open a 1,200-room hotel on the center’s upriver side.
 Lawyers have been haggling over language involving the development of the hotel, a parking garage and adjacent land owned by the center.
 State Rep. Walt Leger III, D-New Orleans, is the sponsor.

 The mayor has been pushing for more infrastructure dollars since last fall, and her office and the governor’s office thought they had a deal last week.
 But Abramson insisted that they smooth out the language first in HB589.
-Negotiators worked out the language over the weekend.
+Negotiators worked that out over the weekend.

 Stephanie Grace: As LaToya Cantrell approaches her first anniversary, her biggest initiatives hang in the balance